Meet the Team

 Co-Founder & CEO

-Will is a senior at Yale from New York City.
-He has privately mentored over 30 students.
+Will graduated from Yale with a Bachelor’s and Master’s Degree in history.
+He has privately mentored over 45 students.
 His students have been accepted into every Ivy League university and other top universities, including Stanford, MIT, and West Point.
 He was also a two-time instructor at Yale Young Global Scholars, where he taught seminars on Hannah Arendt and Leszek Kołakowski.
 He loves practicing magic and watching old films in his free time.

 Madeleine